S6Regen/Back-Prop-Fast-Transform-Neural-Network/README.md

 And the answer is yes they can.
 Even on a crude first attempt.
 Certainly evolution is very slow in comparison even with things proceeding smoothly.

 I can definitely give a green light to use back-propagation with Fast Transform Neural Networks.

+The code is in FreeBasic 1.07.1
+I'll convent the code to some other programming languages over time.
+I need to study up on back-propagation in finer detail too.